 How to use a cast iron teapot for the first time.

 If you are using your cast iron teapot for the first time “congratulations” I’m sure you’ll love it.
+Especially if your budget stretched enough to buy an authentic Japanese Nambu Tekki teapot from Iwate.
+If you’re not too sure what Nanbu or Nambu Tekki is then just click the link to learn more.
 They are a lot of fun and look great.
 The tea tastes pretty good too.

 Before you start using your cast iron teapot make sure you do this.

 Rinse out your new cast iron teapot a couple of times with warm water.
 Then I would fill it boiling water and let it sit for a while before tipping out the water.